NDNA urges nurseries to nurture children with nature

 - Tuesday: Plant power – have a root race with plants and become a leaf detective

-- Wednesday: Let’s talk about weather – make a kite and explore ice
+- Wednesday: Let’s talk about the weather – make a kite and explore ice

 - Thursday: Exploring our community – create a community map and go geocaching

-- Friday: Spending time in nature - senses and feelings – produce potions and sensory art.
+- Friday: Spending time in nature – senses and feelings – producing potions and sensory art.

 Purnima Tanuku OBE, Chief Executive of NDNA, said “Experiencing nature is extremely important for young children’s healthy development and learning.
 Outdoor learning complements indoor learning and is equally important.